armory/docs/content/en/docs/armory-admin/caching-agents-concept.md

 The caching agent scheduler is in charge of running caching agents at regular intervals across all Clouddriver instances.
 There are multiple types of schedulers:

-- the Redis-backed scheduler that will lock agents by reading/writing a key to Redis
+- the Redis-backed scheduler that locks agents by reading/writing a key to Redis.
-- the Redis-backed sort scheduler that does the same as above but can manage the order of agents being executed
+- the Redis-backed sort scheduler that locks agents by reading/writing a key to Redis *and* manages the order of agents being executed.
-- the SQL-backed scheduler that locks agents by inserting a row in a table with a unique constraint - not very efficient, prefer other schedulers
+- the SQL-backed scheduler that locks agents by inserting a row in a table with a unique constraint - not very efficient, prefer other schedulers.
-- the Dynomite-backed scheduler (and its sort variant) that is similar to its Redis counterpart but uses Dynomite as its store
+- the Dynomite-backed scheduler (and its sort variant) that is similar to its Redis counterpart but uses Dynomite as its store.
 - the default scheduler that doesn't lock.
-Don't use this if you expect more than one Clouddriver to run.
+Don't use this if you expect to run more than one Clouddriver instance.

 > The cache store does not dictate the type of agent scheduler.
 For instance, you could use the SQL cache store along with the Redis-backed scheduler.